RamaFounderNCS/SoundNCS/README.md

 ## 🌍 Overview

-**SoundNCS** is an elite, hand-curated audio library brought to you by the global cybersecurity community **Newbie Cyber Security (NCS)**.
+**SoundNCS** is an elite, hand-curated audio library brought to you by the global cybersecurity community **NEWBIE CYBER SECURITY (NCS)**.
 These soundtracks are crafted to enhance focus, inspiration, and deep concentration — perfect for penetration testing, red teaming, or creative development sessions.

 > 🎵 *“When code meets rhythm, innovation happens.”*